 34. Test contextual marketing on landing pages

-Video offers another opportunity to A/B test, so you can see if using it gives your landing page that premium feel that persuades your audience to convert.
+Have you considered spicing up your landing pages with a video showcasing your offering?
+Increasingly, businesses are using video as part of their marketing strategy.
+Video offers another opportunity to A/B test, so you can see whether it gives your landing page the premium feel that persuades your audience to convert.

 36. Target your buyers throughout their journey